A reader's guide · the framework in 300 words · four entry routes

 2. If you came in as a philosophy or consciousness-studies reader

 Start with the question.
-Chalmers's hard problem explainer names the gap any consciousness framework has to answer.
+Chalmers's hard problem explainer names the gap any consciousness framework has to answer; the hard problem, restated walks why no production-model account has closed the gap and what the receiver model proposes instead.
 From there, the orthodox program the trilogy responds to is Crick & Koch's neural-correlates program.
 Then the four physics results that broke the materialist consensus: Bell, Aspect 1982, the Planck scale, and Bekenstein's bound.
-Then the receiver-model anomalies: terminal lucidity, Libet's readiness potential, Schurger's reinterpretation, savant syndrome, Teresa of Ávila's phenomenology of the gift.
+Then the substrate question that frames the whole receiver-vs-production debate: Why biology? — the autopoiesis test for receivership.
+Then the receiver-model anomalies: terminal lucidity, Libet's readiness potential, Schurger's reinterpretation, savant syndrome, the Stevenson archive on pre-birth memory, and Teresa of Ávila's phenomenology of the gift.
 Then the biological floor: Levin's bioelectric program.
+Then the contemporary structural arguments: Gnosis, the Pleroma, and the Field for the institutional question, AI Drives and the Receiver for what the framework adds to the alignment debate.

 The Synthesis is the place where all of this is pulled together into a single argument.
 The Reading page is the working bibliography behind it.
 The trilogy itself comes after — once you have the framework, the novels read as cases that show what it would be like to live inside it.